 |Reduced rate||Standard rate|

-Canada participates in the Convention on mutual administrative assistance in tax matters (amended by the Protocol 2010).
-Canada intends to start automatic exchange of financial account information from September 2018.
+- Canada participates in the Convention on mutual administrative assistance in tax matters (amended by the Protocol 2010).
+Canada intends to start the automatic exchange of financial account information from September 2018.